Parta/smallbackendproject/README.md

 - Make sure your repository is publicly accessible

 Frontend:

 - A login page with a basic validation of email and password

 - A successful login will navigate us to another page.

 - This page will display the data given to us by the endpoint using a

-- graph you will code using the d3.js library.
+- Graph you will code using the d3.js library.

 - A working logout button.

 Question:
 ======================================